SanjeevScript/SanjeevScript/README.md

 # 👋 Hi there!
 I'm Sanjeev

 ## About Me
 I'm a proffesional debugger(programmer) with experience in creating bugs.
-I like making all sorts of things with code uwu.
+I like making all sorts of things with code.

 ### 🌱 I'm Currently Learning
 - SCSS
 - TypeScript

 ### 🔭 Current Projects
-- [Tetris](https://github.com/Adityon/Tetris-4.0) - A TypeScript Tetris Game(Co-partner: Adityon) - WIP[DISCONTINUED]
+- Nothing

 ### 💻 My Favourite Project(s)
 - [Minesweeper](https://github.com/SanjeevScript/Minesweeper-Py) - A minesweeper game that you can play from the CLI